course-dprep/covid19_on_length_of_stay-team1/README.md

 ## Method and Results
 #### **Method**
 To address our research question, we decided to run a linear regression on the variables of interest.
 The dependent variable in our research is the minimum nights of stay and our independent variable is the presence of COVID-19, which gets assigned either the value 0 or 1.
 We have collected data from 2020 and from 2022: all the data from 2020 is assigned to the value 1, and all the data from 2022 is assigned to the value 0.
-To get a more detailed explanation of the chosen method, included variables and results  we would like to refer to our [final report]()
+We decided to not only include the minimum nights of stay and the presence of COVID-19, but also added some control variables to our analysis, to see if there are other effects that might play a role.
+Since these control variables are differing in metric and non-metric variables, we have chosen linear regression over an ANOVA-analysis.

+#### **Results**
+After we runned the linear regression, we decided to check the assumptions for a linear regression, to see if we could draw meaningful conclusions about our data.
+Following from our results the assumptions were unfortunately not met.
+This makes it hard to draw decent conclusions about the linear regression.
+To get a better look at the all the created plots and runned tests to check the assumptions, we recommend to take a look at our final presentation.
+Further research could look into the data and try to meet the assumptions to eventually draw some meaningful conclusions.
+Another way is to conduct an ANOVA-analysis, leaving some of the control variables out and see if these lead to meaningful conclusions about the data.

 ## Repository Overview
 ```